ConnectART-FDS-2022-1/pratica-FDS-2022.1/README.md

 - Ricardo Costa

 ### Product Scope
-The will be able to:
+The user will be able to:
 - Create account
 - Scroll through feed
 - Post a story
-- Filter feed based on type of art/specific artwork
 - Add artwork to database